ccrusius/gradle-erlang-plugin/README.md

 The default value for the root will work if you have an Erlang installation in your `$PATH`.

+## Compiling OTP Applications

+When the plugin is applied, it will create an `ebuild` task if there is a `.app` file in the `/ebin` directory.
+This task will compile an OTP application based on the sources in `/src`.
+Individual task for the application's `.beam` files will also be created.

 ## Evaluating Erlang Code

 You can get the output of an arbitrary Erlang expression evaluation by